omid-tavakoli/dezhiran/README.md

-# 🏢 Company Website – Dej Iranian
+# 🏢 Company Website – Dezhiran

-A modern, responsive corporate website built for **Dej Iranian**, showcasing their company profile, projects, and services.
+A modern, responsive corporate website built for **Dezhiran**, showcasing their company profile, projects, and services.
 Developed as a freelance project with high-fidelity Figma designs and a focus on clean UI and smooth user experience.

 ---

 ## 📝 Overview

-This project is a corporate presentation website designed to introduce **Dej Iranian**, their activities, and past projects in a professional and accessible format.
+This project is a corporate presentation website designed to introduce **Dezhiran**, their activities, and past projects in a professional and accessible format.
 It includes a dynamic FAQ section, detailed project listings, and a polished "About Us" page—all integrated into a beautiful UI based on Figma designs.

 ---